CafeCosmosHQ/CafeCosmosDotNet/CafeCosmos.AutomationExample/Readme.md

 The program interacts with Ethereum-based smart contracts to:

 1. Access player information and local state.
+2. Automation of common tasks like harvesting, crafting and cooking.
-2. Interact directly with MUD systems on the blockchain.
+3. Interact directly with MUD systems on the blockchain.
-3. Query blockchain tables for specific data.
+4. Query blockchain tables for specific data.
-4. Process blockchain events for insights.
+5. Process blockchain events for insights.
-5. Retrieve and manage data from a PostgreSQL database using repositories.
+6. Retrieve and manage data from a PostgreSQL database using repositories.

-### Dependency on MUD Tables Log Processor
+### Dependency on MUD Tables Log Processor for Example 6

 This program relies on the **MUD Tables Log Processor** to fetch and process log events from the blockchain and populate the PostgreSQL database (`storerecords` table).
 If the background processor is not running, you won't be able to run that sample :), so comment it out.